 Capital equipment items occupy a very important place when outfitting newly constructed, expanded or remodeled spaces.
 They represent those items that are not routinely purchased on a recurring basis.
 Consequently, the efficient procurement, delivery and installation of such items may benefit from the experience expertise of a distributor like CME and their Direct-to-Site delivery program.

 With over three decades of experience, CME is a medical equipment distributor that specializes in providing turnkey service delivery of healthcare equipment.
 We have the knowledge, experience, and resources to help you make informed choices and save money on your medical equipment needs.
-Whether you are remodeling or expending an existing facility, or even planning a new construction project, CME can help.
+Whether you are remodeling or expanding an existing facility, or even planning a new construction project, CME can help.
 Feel free to contact us to learn how we can make your next move-in smoother and easier.